YesseYesseY/FortCmd/README.md

 # Todo
 Autocomplete for:
- - Commands (Functions with exec flag)
+ - Descriptions for Functions with exec flag
  - Maps (open {map name})
- - Stat commands
  - Console Variables

 # Things used